BCIT-SSD-2020-21/indigenous-plant-go-cms-client/UseCase/Instruction.md

 ## APPLICATION TYPE: Content Managing System

 **LOG IN**
-a.
+-a.
 Users start the system by entering [https://ipgcms.netlify.app](https://ipgcms.netlify.app) on the url.
 b.
 User can enters either Username or email and password.